Home . Services . Dental Emergency

 2. If applicable, apply an ice pack to the area that is swollen.

-3. Specifically, mention to your dentist that they may have a head injury; this may require an emergency room visit.
+3. Mention to your dentist that they may have a head injury; this may require an emergency

 Broken tooth

-From chips and fractures to full-blown cracks, a broken tooth can be one of the scariest pediatric dental emergencies to deal with.
+From chips and fractures to severe cracks, a broken tooth can be an alarming pediatric dental

-2. If the tooth has been chipped, try to find the broken piece and, keep the tooth stored in something wet like milk or in your (the parents) mouth.
+2. If the tooth is chipped, try to find the broken piece and keep the tooth moist in low-fat milk

-5. Call our office right away and schedule an appointment with our pediatric dentist.
+5. Call our office immediately to schedule an appointment with our pediatric dentist

 cover